 Sulfur is a trace mineral needed for effective collagen production and helps prevent the breakdown of collagen.
 Garlic, shallots, onions, and chives are excellent sources of sulfur.
 These spices also contain a broad range of antimicrobial properties, which help cleanse of pathogens that may contribute to skin breakouts.

 Lutein is an important carotenoid that is needed for clear eyesight and luminous skin.
 Lutein is mainly found in yellow, orange, and reddish vegetables like sweet potatoes, butternut squash, and carrots.
 Also, these reddish crops are rich sources of Vitamin A that work synergistically with other nutrients in maintaining good sight and luminous skin.

 Part Two: Skin Care Regimen

 The second foundation in achieving glowing skin is maintaining a skin care regimen.
 The basics of your regimen should include daily cleansing, toning, and moisturization, followed by additional weekly treatments.
-Also, choose skin care products suitable for your skin type and do not contain harmful chemicals like sulfates (SLS), parabens, phthalates, mineral oil, and fragrances.

 I Use This Product EVERY Week!